Who are we?

 “Gruppo25aprile” is the largest NGO standing and campaigning for residents’ rights in Venice.
-It is not a political party and its 2,500 members have decided to join forces irrespective of their political affiliations, social status or religious beliefs.
+It is not a political party and its 4,463 members (current membership, November 2022) have decided to join forces irrespective of their political affiliations, social status or religious beliefs.

 “25 aprile” was chosen as our common flag because 25th April is St. Mark’s day and also the day of freedom for all Italians (25 April 1945, end of World War II and of the Nazi occupation of Northern Italy).

 In these five years we organised a number of “creative” flash mobs including the 1,000 flyers floating in the air at the opening of the Fenice opera house in November 2017 (“Basta alberghi, Venezia vuole vivere”), which proved successful in raising awareness with local and national media.

 On 2 July 2017, faced with the ever increasing difficulties in finding long term accomodation in Venice, we organised “MiNoVadoVia” which means “we will not go away”, with more than 2,000 people marching from the Arsenale to Riva degli Schiavoni.

 This followed the campaign “My future is Venice”, launched on 2 July 2016, which is now a facebook page:

 Since 2018, the “gruppo25aprile” association is also publishing the “Venice calendar” aimed at raising dedicated funds by which it helps people who seek accommodation in Venice with individual grants.